Fungus-Community-Edition/Fungus-wiki/fungus_docs/tmpro_support.md

 <!-- **************************************************** -->
 # Animated Text

-TextMeshPro has link support, meaning it can tell you which characters are cotained within a link block and what that link refers to.
+TextMeshPro has link support, meaning it can tell you which characters are contained within a link block and what that link refers to.
 Building on top of this is one of the recommended ways of creating animated text in TMPro.
-Fungus has some basic system for this and some builtin effects to use.
+Fungus has some basic system for this and some built-in effects to use.
 See the the TMPro Link Default Effects scene.
 The default link types are detailed in the sample scene and the text below.
 ```
 <link="shake">shake, shake, shake, sure</link>
 <link="wiggle">wiggle, wiggle, wiggle, yeah</link>